wesvetter/wesvetter.github.io/_posts/2025-10-16-a-pod-of-one-s-own.md

 ![Curtains on the pergola](https://i.imgur.com/w5XuJwU.jpeg)
 ![Nerdy doormat](https://i.imgur.com/iWOstba.jpeg)

 As the weather started to get nicer I found myself wanting to be able to prop the door open, but there wasn’t a good way to do that without it being blown about by the breeze.
 I bought a large cane bolt like you would use to keep a side gate open and installed it on the door of the pod.
 I had to use my Dremel tool with a cut off wheel to remove some of the metal so that it didn’t impact the rubber gasket that runs inside the door to help with sound insulation.
 Also, because the door swings open over the concrete pad there was not a good surface for the cane bolt to drop into.
-To work around this I bought a brick and drilled a giant hole in it so that I could lower the cane bolt in that to prop the door open.
+To work around this I bought a brick and drilled a giant hole in it so that I could lower the cane bolt into that to prop the door open.

 ![Modified hardware with Dremel](https://i.imgur.com/WgdcuAf.jpeg)